-Tessa is a photographer based in London and in Suffolk whose work spans the genres of contemporary art and landscape photography.
-Her first book ‘Here is all I want to be’ is an elegiac collection of Suffolk landscapes with a poetic text.
+My first published photobook ‘Here is all I want to be’ was launched alongside a solo show of my work in the Aldeburgh Gallery and is an elegiac collection of Suffolk landscapes interwoven with a poetic text.
 It was shortlisted for the Encontras da Imagem ‘First Photobook Award’ and exhibited in Braga, Portugal at the photo-festival in 2017.
-It was also well reviewed at the Unseen Photofestival in Amsterdam and a copy is held in the Martin Parr Photobook collection which is now in the Tate Modern archive.
+It was also well reviewed at the Unseen Photo festival in Amsterdam in 2017 and a copy is included in the Martin Parr Photobook collection which is now held in the Tate Modern archive.

-In 2012 her book ‘Fin del Mundo’ was published which was about fragility of the environment and the human condition.
-The work was made on Deception Island in Antarctica during the time she spent working as Ships Doctor aboard Plancius.
+Previously in 2012, I made ‘Fin del Mundo’, a book which was about fragility of the environment and conveyed a metaphorical comment on the human condition.
+The work was made on Deception Island in Antarctica during the time I spent working as Ship's Doctor aboard Plancius.
 It was selected by ‘Archivo’, the Portuguese photographic platform following an Open Call Submission and exhibited on their web gallery.

 2019-20 Selected by Photofusion in London to participate in LCN (London Creative Network) programme.